metaphorical/meta-erlang/documentation/development.md

 # Running locally

-## Just run it
+## Just run it (local or Docker)

-If you have everythng brewed into your OS:
+If you have everything brewed into your OS:

 ```
 make